vntuyen/fdr/README.md

-This repository contains the code used to train and evaluate **FDR**, a TabPFN-based recommendation method for selecting a personalised neoadjuvant therapy plan for breast cancer patients, together with 14 baseline recommendation methods spanning classical regression, causal meta-learners, causal forests, and more recent approaches.
+This repository contains the code used to train and evaluate **FDR**, a TabPFN-based recommendation method for selecting a personalised neoadjuvant therapy plan for breast cancer patients, together with 9 baseline recommendation methods spanning classical regression, causal meta-learners, causal forests, and recent approaches.

 ## Repository contents